RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 In vCenter click on the ESXi Host (IP address) 🠮 Click on VMs tab 🠮 Cntrl-select all of the 7 machines 🠮 Right-click and choose Power 🠮 Power On

-If everything goes well you should be able to log into all of the machines using the private key generated in prerequistes.
+If everything goes well you should be able to log into all of the machines (from the machine which has the private key of the ssh key pair that was generated) using the private key generated in prerequistes.
 On **bootstrap** node running the following command will help understand if the masters are (being) setup:

 ```sh
 journalctl -b -f -u bootkube.service